Gothsec/Gothsec/README.md

 ## About me

-I'm a passionate software development student with a strong foundation in Python, Java, and C++.
+I'm a passionate software development student with a strong foundation in Python, Java, and C++
--  💼 Aspiring to become a Senior Software Developer.
+-  💼 Aspiring to become the best Frontend developer in Colombia
--  📚 Eager to learn and mastering software skills.
+-  📚 Eager to learn and mastering software skills (frontend and backend)
--  🚀 Exploring new technologies and building cool stuff.
+-  🚀 Exploring new technologies and building cool stuff

-### Skills:
+### Tech Stack:
-- 💻 HTML, CSS, JavaScript, NodeJS, Astro, TailwindCSS, Python, Java, C++
+- 💻 HTML, CSS, JavaScript, ReactJS, NodeJS, Astro, TailwindCSS, Python, Java, C++
 - 🔎 Git, MySQL, Postgres, Linux

 ### Right now: